ogobrecht/ogobrecht.github.io/_posts/2018-07-25-apex-export-and-version-control.md

 pause
 ```

-There are better ways then to ask for a password at runtime, but that is not the focus of this post.
+There are better ways then to ask for a password at runtime - but that is not the focus of this post.
 Also, you may not want to keep the command line open until the user presses a key in a fully automated setup.
-This is here only to be able to see any errors before the shell window closes when opened via double click on the file.
+This is only to be able to see any errors before the shell window closes when opened via double click on the file.

 Hope this helps someone.